Lisa Goldstein (actress): Personal life and education

 Goldstein was born on Long Island, New York and lived in London, England until the age of 4.
 She also lived in Pennsylvania as a child and then New York, North Carolina, California and Florida where she worked and went to school.
 She graduated from Hingham High School (Hingham, Massachusetts) in 1999.
 Afterwards, Goldstein went to Elon University (Elon, NC) where she received her BFA in Music Theatre in 2003.
 She then interned at B Street Theatre in Sacramento, California.

-Goldstein is currently married and lives in Florida with her husband sports coordinator; Brendan Kirsch.
-She met him on the One Tree Hill set where he was basketball coordinator.
+Goldstein is married and lives in Florida with her husband sports coordinator; Brendan Kirsch.
+She met him on the set of One Tree Hill where he was basketball coordinator.

-On January 5, 2014, Goldstein and her husband announced via Twitter that the couple are expecting their first child.
-On July 11, 2014, Goldstein gave birth to the couple's first child, a boy whom they named Flynn Robert Kirsch.
+On January 5, 2014, Goldstein and her husband announced on Twitter that they were expecting their first child.
+On July 11, 2014, Goldstein gave birth to the couple's first child, a boy named Flynn Robert Kirsch.
 She is now retired from acting.